cloudprivacylabs/lsa/doc/ls/Object/_index.md

 {{% termheader %}}
 Term: https://lschema.org/Object
 Type: Node label
+Use: Schema nodes, ingested data nodes
 {{% /termheader %}}

-An object groups a set of nodes.
+In a schema, an `Object` node groups a set of other attributes.
+When data elements are ingested, an `Object` groups a set of data nodes.
 A JSON object containing key-value pairs, or an XML element can be represented as an `Object` node.

 ## Schema Model